articleIcon-icon

 With Deel Immigration, the LMIA application process is seamless.
 Our immigration team handles all the paperwork, including completing the application forms, gathering proof of recruitment efforts, and all supporting business documentation before submitting it to the authorities.

-Step 5: Provide a copy of the positive LMIA letter to your employee
+Step 5: Provide a copy of the LMIA letter to the temporary foreign worker

 The worker must follow these instructions on how to apply.

-With Deel Immigration, the employee receives one-on-one support preparing the work permit application.
+With Deel Immigration, employees receive one-on-one support in preparing their work permit applications.

 Deel onboards the employee onto the user-friendly platform.
 They’ll be assigned a case manager and asked to provide their personal details and upload supporting documentation, such as their passport, work experience documentation, police clearance certificate, and medical documents, to the platform.

 Deel’s Immigration experts will submit the work permit application to the authorities in the applicant’s country of origin.
-Depending on the country, the average processing time is 2-4 months.
+Depending on the country, the average processing time ranges from 2 to 4 months.

 We can also add family members such as spouses and dependent children to the candidate’s application and support them in obtaining open work permits, allowing them to work for any employer in any occupation without being tied to a specific job offer or location.